If you’re responsible for driving more revenue for your business, your job gets more and more complicated as you grow.

 Plus if you’re using a CRM tool like Pipedrive, you will be able to track when your reps are most productive, and leverage that intelligence to make the most out of those high productivity blocks of time.

-Time-Saver #3 Reverse Engineer Your Sales Goals
+3. Reverse Engineer Your Sales Goals

 You can work back from previous sales to understand the standard actions required to close.
 From this information, you can recreate a template process with the average time between stages, and find patterns of activities to repeat that have consistently worked in the past.